inet-framework/inet-showcases/wireless/directionalantennas/doc/index.rst

 viewing angle (however, one can specify other planes in the antenna's local coordinate system).

-For a more in-dept overview of antenna lobe visualization, read the :ref:`corresponding section <ug:sec:visualization:radio-state>` in the INET User's Guide.
+For a more in-depth overview of antenna lobe visualization, read the :ref:`corresponding section <ug:sec:visualization:radio-state>` in the INET User's Guide.
 For the description of all parameters of the visualizer, check the NED documentation of :ned:`RadioVisualizerBase`.